CPC Definition - Subclass G06N

 This place covers:

-Classification in this group is not expected when genetic algorithms are used in training neural networks.
-Applications of whatever sort just using genetic algorithms with no description of the genetic algorithm itself are to be classified in the relevant application field only.
+Classification in this group is not expected when evolutionary algorithms are used in training neural networks.
+Applications of whatever sort just using evolutionary algorithms with no description of the evolutionary algorithm itself are to be classified in the relevant application field only.

 Examples of places where the subject matter of this place is covered when specially adapted, used for a particular purpose, or incorporated in a larger system: